Michigan State vs. Pittsburgh Peach Bowl NCAA Football Odds, Plays and Insights | December 30, 2021

 Over/Under Insights

-- Michigan State and its opponents have gone over the current 60-point total in five of 12 games (41.7%) this season.
+- Michigan State and its opponents have gone over the current 57-point total in seven of 12 games this season.

+- Pittsburgh's games have gone over 57 points in nine of 13 chances this season.

-- Thursday's over/under is 14.9 points lower than the two team's combined 74.9 points per game average.
+- Thursday's total is 17.9 points lower than the two team's combined 74.9 points per game average.

-- The 48.8 combined points per game that these two squads have allowed this season are 11.2 fewer than the 60 total in this contest.
+- These two squads combine to allow 48.8 points per game, 8.2 fewer than this contest's over/under.

-- The Spartans and their opponents score an average of 55 points per game, five fewer than Thursday's total.
+- Spartans games have an average total of 55 points this season, two fewer than Thursday's over/under.

-- The 60-point total in this game is equal to the average total in Panthers games this season.
+- The 57-point total for this game is three points below the 60 points per game average total in Panthers games this season.

 Michigan State Stats and Trends

-- Michigan State's games this year have eclipsed the over/under seven times in 12 opportunities (58.3%).
+- Michigan State's games this year have gone over the point total in 58.3% of its opportunities (seven times in 12 games with a set point total).

 - The Spartans put up 8.8 more points per game (31.9) than the Panthers allow (23.1).

-- Michigan State is 7-1-1 against the spread and 8-1 overall this season when the team scores more than 23.1 points.
+- Michigan State is 7-1-1 against the spread and 8-1 overall in games when it records more than 23.1 points.

-- This year, the Spartans have 15 turnovers, six fewer than the Panthers have takeaways (21).
+- The Spartans have turned the ball over 15 times this season, six fewer than the Panthers have forced (21).

 - Find the latest spread and moneyline odds for Michigan State at SISportsbook.